National Mortgage Pre Approval – Pre Qualification

 Assets – bank account statements, retirement account statements, etc.

 Job/Rent history – verification.

 ID – social security and drivers license.

 Once all your paper work is received, your loan file will be reviewed and approved by the underwriter.
-At this point you will have a complete loan pre-approval.
+At this point, you will have a complete loan pre-approval.
 Keep in mind, your loan pre-approval still does not guarantee the home loan to you.
 Once you find the perfect home to purchase, there are many other important factors related to the actual home itself (not you) that need to be approved as well.
-Items like the home inspection, home appraisal – these are very important “collateral requirements” that need to be approved as well.
-Of course these requirements will not be satisfied until you have a completely executed contract on a home.
+Items like the home inspection, home appraisal – these are very important “collateral requirements” that need to be approved by the lender as well.
+Of course, these requirements will not be satisfied until you have a completely executed contract on a home.

 Again, many mortgage professionals rely on different interpretations of pre qualified and pre approved.
 It really comes down the mortgage specialist.
 Either way, a properly trained home loan specialist will be able to foresee any potential issues well in advance and navigate through these items properly.

 For more critical information about getting pre-approved for a home loan, you can do two things:

 - Fill out the Request Contact Form at the top of this page, and a Loan Specialist will contact you back with the information you need to move forward, it takes just a few min.

 - Call us at 1-800-871-2636 and speak directly to a Loan Specialist who can take you through the process and make it easy for you to understand.